project-ncl/pnc/README.md

 The default build is executed by running `mvn clean install`.<br />
 By default the tests that require remote services and integration tests are disabled.<br />

-Integration tests are placed in module "integrations-tests" and most of them needs a JEE server (Wildfly or EAP).
+Integration tests are placed in module "integration-test" and most of them needs a JEE server (Wildfly or EAP).
 In order to run them you need to specify `-Pcontainer-tests`.

 Remote tests requires turning on additional Maven profile - `-Premote-tests`.